ewoudb33/ewoudb33.github.io/_posts/2021-06-23-exploring-library-checkouts.md

 | 150925              | ncdvd      | NC-Children's DVDs           |
 | 149371              | ncfic      | NC-Children's Fiction        |

 DVDs are on top, but it is misleading.
 There are probably many book categories, because the item type Book: Adult/YA ranked higher in the previous output.
 Interesting to see is that non fiction for New Adults (NA) seems to be more popular than fiction books.
-Moreover, children's categories ranks quite high in this Library.
+Moreover, children's categories ranks quite high in this library.
 Other popular book fictional book genres are: NC-Easy Fiction (91673 checkouts), NA-Mysteries (72168 checkouts), NA-Sci-Fic/Fantasy (32019 checkouts).
 Less popular fictional book genres are: NA-Westerns (657 checkouts) and NA-Short Stories (308 checkouts).

 Which items are the most popular in this library in 2017?
 I used the following query to get an answer.